sempare/sempare-delphi-template-engine/README.md

   - tabs are converted to spaces (before the strip recurring spaces feature kicks in)
 - eoNoDefaultFunctions
   - Disables default functions from being added to the context.
+- eoNoPosition
+  - disposes of positional information that should minimise memory footprint
+- eoEvalEarly
+  - evaluate statements/expressions at parse time where possible

 ## Debugging the script behaviour
 We use the pretty print feature to peek into the parsed abstract syntax tree of the template.